Jan 13, 2016

 This is the first step in the legislative process.

 H.Con.Res.
-108 is a concurrent resolution in the United States Congress.
+108 (114th) was a concurrent resolution in the United States Congress.

 A concurrent resolution is often used for matters that affect the rules of Congress or to express the sentiment of Congress.
 It must be agreed to by both the House and Senate in identical form but is not signed by the President and does not carry the force of law.